RupankarCh/my-notes/Networking/Network_Security/defence.md

 - **0x2142 (Password Recovery Setting)**: Tells the router to **ignore the startup-config** in NVRAM during bootup.
 The **router boots into a clean, default state** as if it has no passwords configured, while leaving your original configuration file untouched in NVRAM.

 # Router Privilege Levels and Their Configuration:
 **Privilege levels control what commands a user can execute**.
-They are part of Cisco IOS’s basic access-control mechanism. **Level 2-14 can be customized to create role-based access, while level 15 provides full administrative access**.
+They are part of Cisco IOS’s basic access-control mechanism. **Level 2-14 can be customized to create role-based access control, while level 15 provides full administrative access**.

 ## 1.Configure passwords for privilege levels:
 ```